IshGill/DSA-Guides/README.md

 ```
 # Arrays
 ## Missing ranges
-*Main idea is we think of lower and upper being included in the array
+* Main idea is we think of lower and upper being included in the array
-*1: We set prev as lower - 1 as we do not want to include the given ranges in the output
+1. We set prev as lower - 1 as we do not want to include the given ranges in the output
-*2: Make sure the for loop range is len(nums) + 1 as we want to grab and use the upper range value in the last iteration
+2. Make sure the for loop range is len(nums) + 1 as we want to grab and use the upper range value in the last iteration
-*3: Every iteration compare the previous value + 1 with the current value - 1 this checks if there is indeed a valid range between the two elements
+3. Every iteration compare the previous value + 1 with the current value - 1 this checks if there is indeed a valid range between the two elements
- 4: If this condition is true then we may only have one value between them so we call a helper function to do this check and return the correctly formatted result
+4. If this condition is true then we may only have one value between them so we call a helper function to do this check and return the correctly formatted result
-*5: Set previous to current each iteration as we increment current hence we can compare with each new element in the array, think of this as sliding a fixed size window across
+5. Set previous to current each iteration as we increment current hence we can compare with each new element in the array, think of this as sliding a fixed size window across
 ```
 def findMissingRanges(nums, lower, upper):
     ranges = []